 Now make a backup of your current VBIOS using these GPU BIOS Update tools because if anything goes wrong with the new VBIOS then you can safely roll back to your older VBIOS.
 You can also create a backup of your current GPU BIOS using GPU-Z. After backing up your current BIOS you can now flash your BIOS to the newer one by executing the following commands.

 For Nvidia Graphics Cards [NVFlash]

 atiflash [options] <filename>

 4. Test the New BIOS

 Updating graphics card BIOS or VBIOS is pretty easy and safe if you do it correctly.
-Generally, graphics cards do not require BIOS update unless you are an advanced user or enthusiast who want something extra from the graphics card, or you are facing some serious issues with your graphics card.
-With the right tools, VBIOS version and procedure you can update the VBIOS without any problems.
-If you still have any queries regarding GPU BIOS or VGA BIOS update then you can ask me that by leaving a comment below.
+Generally, graphics cards do not require BIOS updates unless you are an advanced user or enthusiast who wants something extra from the graphics card, or you are facing some serious issues with your graphics card.
+With the right tools, VBIOS version, and procedure you can update the VBIOS without any problems.
+If you still have any queries regarding GPU BIOS or VGA BIOS updates then you can ask me that by leaving a comment below.